pgeu/pgeu-system/docs/confreg/waitlist.md

 One or more attendees can be given an *offer* from the waitlist.
 This offer is given an expiry time, giving the chance to sign up before that time.
+The expiry time can either be given as number of hours from the current time or as an explicit point in time, depending on which field/button combination is used.
 The length of the offer is usually adapted to how much time is left until the conference -- to make sure that if the attendee doesn't take the offer, there is enough time to give it to somebody else.
-The system does *not* take things like office hours into account when calculating the offer time, that has to be done manually.
+The system does *not* take things like office hours into account when calculating the offer time, that has to be done manually (and usually using the make offer until specific point in time button).

 Offers should always be given from the top of the waitlist.
 This will make sure that those who signed up early gets a chance first.
 The